roboconf/roboconf.github.io/en/user-guide/installing-the-deployment-manager.md

 > The Deployment Manager is the administration part of Roboconf.
 And although it could, it is not supposed to run all the time.
 > So, you may stop it when you do not use it anymore.
 The agents will work without it and without any problem.

-To install the DM, you need a Java Virtual Machine (JDK) for Java 1.6 or higher.
+To install the DM, you need a Java Virtual Machine (JDK) for Java 1.7.
 Both OpenJDK and Oracle JDK are supported.

 Although we generally test Roboconf with Ubuntu systems, there is no reason it does not work on other systems.